 - Hair dryer (optional)

 It’s a good idea to look at some of the different Cockapoo haircuts to see which you prefer.
-In the video to the right, you can watch how the grooming is done by a Certified Pet Stylist.
+In the video that follows, you can watch how the grooming of this breed is done..
 The stylist provides a lot of grooming-related Cockapoo information such as how to use grooming equipment from clippers through to shears and how to keep your pet calm during the process.
-And of course you can see Cockapoo haircut styles.
+And of course you can see a popular Cockapoo haircut style.

 First and foremost the pet should be made to stand comfortably on the ground or on a waist high table for easy reach (for those who have a tendency to get backaches or those who can’t kneel on the ground comfortably).